OrganiSoftware/NeuralNetzzzComunity/README.md

 # NeuralNetzzzComunity
 Comunity Edition of NeuralNetzzz.
-NeuralNetzzz Quick and easy neural network construction and training and rapid development of deep learning and machine learning algotrythm just construct train and test the AI and have fun and play away.
+NeuralNetzzz Quick and easy neural network construction and training.
+Rapid development of deep learning and machine learning algotrythms.
+Just construct train and test the AI.

 This code is 100% written by Antonio Bruce Webb(Organi) it will be open sourced when in working order.